akshatp15/Projects/README.md

 # Projects
 <h3>Amazon Project</h3>
-- This project is made to mimic amazon.com and offers all the same functionality as the actual site including searching for products, adding products to cart, placing an order and tracking orders.
+<p>- This project is made to mimic amazon.com and offers all the same functionality as the actual site including searching for products, adding products to cart, placing an order and tracking orders.</p>
 <p>- This project is made using HTML, CSS, and JavaScript.</p>
 <p> - Please open amazon.hmtl using open server extension on VSCode to view the project</p>
 <h3>NBA Data Project</h3>